-If you have ESRD, you may be eligible for coverage under Medicare Parts A and B. If you have ESRD, it is strongly recommended that you read the Centers for Medicare and Medicaid Services publication "Medicare Coverage for Kidney Dialysis and Kidney Transplant Services" before making a decision about whether to enroll in Medicare Part A and/or Part B. This publication is available at your local Social Security office, by calling the Social Security Administration at 1-800-772-1213, or by visiting the www. socialsecurity.gov and selecting "Other Medicare Information" (under the heading "Medicare") then selecting "More Medicare Publications" and then selecting "Medicare Coverage of Kidney Dialysis and Kidney Transplant Services."
+If you have ESRD, you may be eligible for coverage under Medicare Parts A and B. If you have ESRD, it is strongly recommended that you read the Centers for Medicare and Medicaid Services publication "Medicare Coverage for Kidney Dialysis and Kidney Transplant Services" before making a decision about whether to enroll in Medicare Part A and/or Part B. This publication is available at your local Social Security office, by calling the Social Security Administration at 1-800-772-1213, or going to www.medicare.gov/Pubs/pdf/10128-Medicare-Coverage-ESRD.pdf.
 The information below about the Coordination of Benefits (COB) for Medicare due to End Stage Renal Disease (ESRD) applies to individuals enrolled in an active employee group only.